hack3ric/mimic/README.md

 # Mimic

 Mimic is a UDP to TCP obfuscator designed to bypass UDP QoS and port blocking.
-Based on eBPF, it directly mangles data inside Traffic Control (TC) subsystem in the kernel space, achieving remarkably high performance compared to other projects, such as [udp2raw](https://github.com/wangyu-/udp2raw) or [Phantun](https://github.com/dndx/phantun).
+Based on eBPF, it directly mangles data inside Traffic Control (TC) subsystem in the kernel space and restores data using XDP, achieving remarkably high performance compared to other projects, such as [udp2raw](https://github.com/wangyu-/udp2raw) or [Phantun](https://github.com/dndx/phantun).

 ## Usage